ifitsmanu/nimble-pipecat/README.md

-# Voice Agent for Conversational AI with Pipecat
+# Voice Agent Framework for Conversational AI

 A blueprint notebook showcasing Pipecat AI and NIM in the creation of an AI voice agent.
 It uses the `meta/llama-3.3-70b-instruct` LLM model and Riva for STT & TTS.
 The intention is a launchable on the [brev.dev](brev.dev) platform.